rdvelazquez/hyphy_release_manuscript/README.md

 requires pan-doc `pip install pandoc`
 `sh build/build.sh` to build the html, md and pdf documents and the references.json in the output dir
 `cd output`
 `pandoc manuscript.md -f markdown -t latex -s -o manuscript.tex` creates a LaTeX version of the manuscript

-{need to document how to convert the references to .bib format}
+Can we generate refs.bib
+Can we use any of the MBE style files:
++ cpl-natbib.sty
++ crop.sty
++ MBE.cls
++ natbib.bst

 ## Manubot